Jonathan25J/Flash-Cards-Subjects/README.md

 # Flash Cards Subjects
 ## Introduction
 It's currently not possible to have subjects in the [Flash Card Application](https://github.com/Jonathan25J/Flash-Card-Application).
 It's also not coming inside the application, because the whole application needs to have a rewrite to make it happen.
 This is because it's poorly designed for changes inside the data architecture.
-This repository is a simple work-around to still have subjects inside the Flash Cards Application
+This repository is a simple work-around to still have subjects inside the Flash Cards Application.

 ## How to use
 1. Install [Docker Desktop](https://www.docker.com/products/docker-desktop/) or only the [Docker Engine](https://docs.docker.com/engine/)